nautechsystems/nautilus_trader/docs/index.md

 The project heavily utilizes Cython to provide static type safety and increased performance for Python through [C extension modules](https://docs.python.org/3/extending/extending.html).
-The vast majority of the production code is actually written in Cython, however the libraries can be accessed from both pure Python and Cython.
+The vast majority of the production code is actually written in Cython, however the libraries can be accessed from both Python and Cython.

 ## What is Rust?